Feinoko/signup_form/memo.md

 Stashed tasks (put on backburner to keep focused on current task)
 ==========
-#1 : setError on validate fullname
+#1 :
-#2 :
+#2 : add 'name' attribute to inputs
 #3 :
 ==========